NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-4-the-mrsa-workflow.md

 19 of 19 steps (100%) done
 ```

-After everything is done, the workflow will have resulted in a bunch of files
+After everything is done, the workflow will have resulted in a bunch of files in
-in the directories `data`, `intermediate` and `results`.
-Take some time to look
+the directories `data/` and `results/`.
+Take some time to look through the
-through the structure, in particular the quality control reports in `results`
+structure, in particular the quality control reports in `results/multiqc/` and
-and the count table in `results/tables`.
+the count table in `results/tables/`.

 > **Quick recap** <br>
 > In this section we've learned: